vvidovic/courseragdproject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+All acceleration variables use standard gravity units 'G' and all gyroscopic variables use radians/seconds units.
+Both groups of variables are easily distinguished by "Acc" or "Gyro" contained in their names.

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ
 * tBodyAccJerk-XYZ